fitzy1321/brave-ai-todolist-app/README.md

 I was surfing the web, and realized Brave Search has an llm.
 So I asked it to make a React TodoList App.

+So I entered this prompt into the Brave AI `generate react app, todo list app with checkbox and saves items to localStorage`.

 ### pnpm

 pnpm is faster than npm